ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/charts-navigator/index.md

 }
 ```

-The navigator component has three sub-components that can be styled independently:
+The navigator component has three subcomponents that can be styled independently:

 - `mask` - the range mask
 - `minHandle` - the min drag handle